m-parchami/awsomecv/affinedcamera/README.md

 the points will be considered as Top Left, Top Right, and Bottom Left respectively.

+the `fastcam.py` is the same script which you can find outside of thid directory.
+It's been used for (possibly) a better experience.

 Don't forget to smile in the first window; you might not get the chance on the second one.

 cheers.